 If you’re passionate about saving lives, why not join the RNLI Running Crew?
 If you have a ballot place, register with us today.
 If you don’t have a ballot place, apply for a charity place with us.

 Drowning is a bigger problem than most people realise.
 In the UK, it accounts for more deaths than house fires or cycling deaths on the road.
 Around 400 lives are lost every year – that's one person dying every 20 hours*.

 Run with us and help bring these numbers down.
-You'll raise essential funds to train and equip lifesavers, share essential drowning prevention advice and save more lives.
+You'll raise essential funds to train lifesavers, reach more people with drowning prevention advice and bring more people home to their families.

 *Statistics taken from The UK Drowning Prevention Strategy.